COVID Safety at Running Wild:

 This event will operate according to all NSW Health COVID- 19 public health orders and the Running Wild NSW COVID Safety plan.
 All runners are asked to adhere to all guidelines at all times during the event and not attend the event on race day should they be unwell or have any symptoms for COVID-19.

 Click here for our full COVID-19 Safety Plan

 For full information on COVID-19, including symptoms and public health orders, please visit the NSW Health page here

-Runners will start from the old Queen Victoria Hospital and head down, down, down Kedumba Walls to the campground.
-After crossing the river, runners will turn around and make the climb back up Kedumba Walls to the finish area.
+Runners will start from the old Queen Victoria Hospital and head down, down, down Kedumba Walls to the valley, with a river crossing thrown in as we love rivers.
+After crossing the river, keep going to the turn around point at approx 10.6km, then turn around and make the climb back up Kedumba Walls to the finish area.
 The entire course is on open fire trail, with approximately 800m of elevation change.

-“Trail Kids are collaborating with Running Wild to put on a 3 race series of trail races for kids!
+To be confirmed – “Trail Kids are collaborating with Running Wild to put on a 3 race series of trail races for kids!
 Race 1 will be in conjunction with the Kedumba half marathon.
 At Kedumba, whist the grown ups run, Trail Kids are offering a 1km un-timed race for under 10’s and a 3km timed race for 5-14 year olds.
 Head to the Trail Kids website for all the details and registration”